FortiethAtom4/Goblin-Slayer/README.txt

 Calls the map classes.
 Essentially just presses the 'play' button.

 Animation.lua
 An open-source class used on the Mario project which includes functions to better modularize animation.

+Util.lua, class.lua, push.lua
+Utility classes to assist in structuring the project.

 3 .png spritesheet files, which contain the images for the background and animations.
 1 image of the game-over screen for my current record.
 Try to beat it!

+CREDITS:
+Music: Dino Run DX OST by Pixeljam (Digital album here: https://pixeljam.bandcamp.com/album/dino-run-dx-ost) class.lua provided by Matthias Richter (https://github.com/bartbes/Class-Commons) push.lua provided by Ulysse Ramage
+Enemy spritesheet created by Stephen "Redshrike" Challener (https://opengameart.org/content/16x16-16x24-32x32-rpg-enemies-updated)
+Player and map spritesheets are open assets from opengameart.org